klchambers/pp5ecommerce/README.md

 In the navbar, the user can search for products in the search field, register/login/logout through 'my account', enter the shop, view their shopping bag, and signup to the newsletter.

+If logged out, the user can log in or register for an account via the buttons in the 'My Account' drop down menu.

+When registering for an account, a confirmation email will be sent to the email address provided.

+Please note that the initial email may be directed to your spam folder.
+This can happen due to several factors:

+- New Sender Recognition: If this is the first time you are receiving an email from GlouGlou, your email provider might not immediately recognize it as safe.
+- Email Filtering: Gmail and other providers have advanced spam detection systems that may mistakenly flag the confirmation email as unsolicited, especially if it's sent from an automated system.
+- First-Time Communication: As the first email from our domain, the provider may treat it more cautiously, categorizing it as spam.
+To ensure you receive the confirmation and future emails, please check your spam folder, and mark the email as 'Not Spam,'.

 #### Newsletter signup

 ![Mailchimp form 1](/documentation/screencaps/newsletter1.png)